MCMcCallum/sigtools/README.md

 Dependencies
 ===

 Everything is in the usual requirements.txt file.

-The only complication might be with [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/).
+There may be a complication with [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) if portaudio is not installed.

+Note that this module also depends on [this](https://github.com/MCMcCallum/data_access) url library, not available from regular PyPi servers.

+You'll need [ffmpeg](https://www.ffmpeg.org/) if you want to read mp3 files.

 Install
 ===